-As of October 31, 2013, management evaluated the effectiveness of the Company's ICFR and disclosure controls and procedures and concluded that such ICFR and disclosure controls and procedures are not effective for the reasons set out below.
+As of January 31, 2014, management evaluated the effectiveness of the Company's ICFR and disclosure controls and procedures and concluded that such ICFR and disclosure controls and procedures are not effective for the reasons set out below.

-Though no change occurred in the Company's ICFR during the period beginning on August 1, 2013 and ended October 31, 2013 that has materially affected, or is reasonably likely to materially affect the Company's ICFR, the Company continues to function without a controller.
-The resignation of the Company's controller in fiscal 2013 resulted in a lack of resources and has in turn impacted the segregation of duties associated with the financial close and reporting process.
+Though no change occurred in the Company's ICFR during the period beginning on November 1, 2013 and ended January 31, 2014 that has materially affected, or is reasonably likely to materially affect the Company's ICFR, the Company continues to function without a controller.
+The resignation of the Company's controller in fiscal 2013 has impacted the segregation of duties associated with the financial close and reporting process.

-Management has concluded and the board has agreed, when taking into account the Company's size, financial resources, and the best interests of shareholders, that the Company does not have sufficient scale of resources to warrant the hiring of additional staff to address this concern at this time and, accordingly, that there is a material weakness in the design of the Company's ICFR that has the potential to result in material misstatements in the Company's financial statements and that this should also be considered a weakness in the design and operating effectiveness of the Company's disclosure controls and procedures.
+Management has concluded, and the board has agreed, when taking into account the Company's size, financial resources, and the best interests of shareholders, that the Company does not have sufficient scale of resources to warrant the hiring of additional staff to address this concern at this time and, accordingly, that there is a material weakness in the design of the Company's ICFR that has the potential to result in material misstatements in the Company's financial statements and that this should also be considered a weakness in the design and operating effectiveness of the Company's disclosure controls and procedures.
 This material weakness is considered to be a common area of deficiency for many smaller listed companies in Canada.